 Mila Fairfax

 I work with individuals who are coming through a significant reinvention of their personal narrative and reputation.

-• We sort through the mixed feelings, contradictory thoughts, and old beliefs that are swirling.
+We sort through the rubble of mixed feelings, contradictory thoughts, and old beliefs.

-• We root out unchallenged assumptions, contingencies, and pre-existing “shared agreements,” even when they were never shared nor agreed.
+We root out unchallenged assumptions, false contingencies, and pre-existing “shared agreements,” even when they were never truly shared, nor agreed.

+Mila Fairfax